sohail1822/sohail1822/README.md

 # Sohail Shaikh

-- 👋 Hi, I’m @sohail1822
+- 👋 Hi, I’m Sohail Shaikh a Pre-Final Year Student at IIT(ISM) Dhanbad with Keen Interest in Computer and Data Science.
 - 👀 I’m interested in Web Development, Machine Learning, Deep Learning, NLP and LLM.
-- 🌱 I have Knowledge of various CS Fundamentals such as DSA,Operating System,Object Oriented Programming and DBMS.
+- 🌱 I have Knowledge of various CS Fundamentals such as DSA ,Operating System ,Computer Networks ,Object Oriented Programming and Data Base Management Systems.
 - 📫 Reach me at shaikhsohail1822@gmail.com

 <!---